-Using OpenWRT, connect to multiple OpenVPN instances and conditionally divert one or more outgoing traffic to specific VPN route by destination host names or IP addresses.
+Using OpenWRT/LEDE, connect to one or more OpenVPN instances and conditionally divert (split tunneling) one or more outgoing traffic to specific VPN route by destination host names or IP addresses.

 Taking it one step further, we may want to connect to multiple OpenVPN servers at the same time with different VPN server being used to serve specific outgoing traffic.